 The costs of providing the various programs and other activities have been summarized on a functional basis in the statements of activities and changes in net assets.
 Accordingly, certain costs have been allocated among the following programs and supporting services that benefit from such costs.
-During the years ended December 31, 2014 and 2013, these costs were allocated as follows:
+During the years ended December 31, 2015 and 2014, these costs were allocated as follows:

 - a.
-Research and Development Program The Research and Development Program is comprised primarily of the Agro-Economic Program and the Fertilizer Technology Program.
-The Agro-Economic Program focuses on nutrient and water management technologies and conducts research on the economic social relevance of technologies and policy and market development options.
-The Fertilizer Technology Program encompasses all research and engineering functions related to fertilizer raw materials and the production of fertilizer materials. - b.
-Agribusiness Program The Agribusiness Program aims to increase the productivity and profitability of smallholder agriculture through the development of competitive and sustainable agricultural value chains and the improvement of social and environmental stability in various regions of the world. - c.
-Natural Resource Management Program The Natural Resource Management Program aims to develop sustainable and competitive agricultural production systems using a participatory research and development approach. - d.
-Capacity Building Program The Capacity Building Program aims to equip IFDC partners (farmers, dealers, marketers, entrepreneurs) in developing countries with the capabilities, expertise and skills required to perform their functions in the food value chain in an effective and efficient manner. - e.
+Research and Development Program The Research and Development Program is comprised primarily of three programs: 1) Developing and Scaling Out Technologies, Approaches and Practices, which develops and diffuses technologies that address nutrient management issues and promotes advancement of sustainable agricultural intensification; 2) Supporting Policy Reforms and Market Development, which conducts evidence-based policy analyses to support reform processes in multiple dimensions of economic policy and 3) Learning Agendas and Knowledge Management, which works to ensure that IFDC captures, documents, analyzes, and disseminates the knowledge generated from all of IFDC's work on increased agricultural productivity. - b.
+Field Projects Program The Field Projects Program aims to increase the productivity and profitability of smallholder agriculture through the development of competitive and sustainable agricultural value chains and the improvement of social and environmental stability in various regions of the world. - c.
+Capacity Building Program The Capacity Building Program aims to equip IFDC partners (farmers, dealers, marketers, entrepreneurs) in developing countries with the capabilities, expertise and skills required to perform their functions in the food value chain in an effective and efficient manner. - d.
 Virtual Fertilizer Research Center ("VFRC") Program The VFRC is a research initiative that has been established under the auspice of IFDC.
 The VFRC helps develop and commercialize innovative research into the next generation of fertilizers and fertilizer technologies that will assist smallholder farmers in developing regions.
 IFDC serves as a catalyst, change-agent, stimulator and initiator by engaging the needed global expertise in a partnership for a common technology agenda.